sauravraghuvanshi/azure-docs-powershell/Az/Az.Sql/Az.Sql.md

 Gets Advanced Data Security policy of a server.

 ### [Get-AzSqlServerAdvancedThreatProtectionSetting](Get-AzSqlServerAdvancedThreatProtectionSetting.md)
-Gets the Advanced Threat Protection settings for a server.
+Gets the advanced threat protection settings for a server.

 ### [Get-AzSqlServerAdvisor](Get-AzSqlServerAdvisor.md)
 Gets one or more Advisors for an Azure SQL Server.